mcc-us/bookkeeping/_pages/x-bizness-types.md

 ---
 layout: post
-title: 3 Business Types
+title: Business Types
 tags: businessTypes
 ---

-To better understand accounting, we need to understand three major types of businesses.
-This is important because, this tells the accountant or bookkeeper who is ultimately in charge of making decisions and who is liable for any costs and ownership.
+We need to understand three major types of businesses.
+This tells the accountant or bookkeeper who is ultimately in charge of making decisions and who is liable for any costs and ownership.

-It is important to know who to ask for help and guiandance when issues regarding cash flow and managerial dicsions are needed.
+> It is important to know who to ask for help and guiandance when issues regarding cash flow and managerial decisions are needed.
+{: .block-danger }

+> Do not pierce the corporate veil.
+{: .block-danger }

 ### 1. Sole Proprietor

 - One owner is solely responsible to all debts and taxes.
 - Separate entity assumption - 'keep company and personal finances separate.
-  - *Remember: Do not pierce the corporate veil.*
+  -
 - Business dies when owner does or when sold
 - Easy to form: 'DBA'-Doing Business As